YatechDev/CI_PP2_Pokemon_Mini_Games/README.md

 The main goal of the project is to build a website with popular mini-games such as "Hangman", "Quiz", "Rock Scissor Paper" etc.
-The entire website and games will be based on the popular Pokemon theme.
+The entire website and games will be based on the popular Pokémon theme.

-The site is designed to encourage new people to learn about the subject of Pokemon as well as arouse a note of nostalgia among older fans.
+The site is designed to encourage new people to learn about the subject of Pokémon as well as arouse a note of nostalgia among older fans.

 The website and games must be simple and pleasant to use, responsive to mobile devices and compatible with the most